Naperville Premises Liability Lawyers

 Duty of Care

-Property owners owe a duty of care to ensure their premises are reasonably safe.
+Property owners owe a duty of care to the people on their property.
 This duty varies depending on the status of the visitor (invitee, licensee, or trespasser).

 - Invitees: Individuals invited onto the property for business purposes are owed the highest duty of care.
 Owners must regularly inspect and maintain the property, repairing hazards and warning invitees of dangers.